Janithasandaruwan/LabelA-Assignment/README.md

 * Super-user can ADD/UPDATE/DELETE products

-	*By checking who logged in to the system and check whether above 'super_user' parameter True, in FE we can enable the CRUD of products*
+	*By checking who logged in to the system and check whether above 'super_user' parameter True, in FE we can enable the CRUD for products.
+Then we can allow only admin to add/update/delete products*
 	![Alt text](Demo Images/product.png?raw=true "Sample Demo")

 * Every user who navigate to the web app can view all products